 Dense fog shrouded twenty-five counties in Britain Nov.
 12. Ships were held up in the?

-Dense fog shrouded twenty-five counties in Britain Nov.
+Background: Dense fog shrouded twenty-five counties in Britain Nov.
 12. Ships were held up in the Pool of London; train services out of the city were cut; cars were abandoned; buses crawled in convoy through the streets; and London Airport was helplessly fog-bound for over twenty-four hours.

 Thirteen people were injured when the London-Tilbury steam train ploughed into the London-Southend train at East Ham, East London, Nov.
 12, during the all-enveloping fog.
 The Southend train was running late and had been delayed at East Ham station.